 The constant speed shall be the same speed as that of the Type 1 test according to paragraph 3.4.4.2.1.2. (a) of Annex 8.

-The constant speed segment shall be excluded when UBE measurement is not required4.
-Calculations for hybrid electric and pure electric vehicles.
+The constant speed segment shall be excluded when not required by PEV calculation schemes in chapter 4 of this sub-annex.

+3.4.3.3.3.
+Breaks

+Breaks for the driver and/or operator are permitted in accordance with paragraph 3.4.4.2.1.3. of Annex 8 but limited to constant speed segment CSS.
+Each break shall not be more than 5 minutes.

+4. Calculations for hybrid electric and pure electric vehicles.

 4.1.
 Calculations of gaseous emission compounds, particulate matter emission and particle number emission